-The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs:
+for waiver services.
+These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
+Select one: No. The state does not impose a co-payment or similar charge upon participants for waiver services.
+Yes.
+The state imposes a co-payment or similar charge upon participants for one or more waiver services. i.
+Co-Pay Arrangement.

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)

-- a.
+a.
 Co-Payment Requirements.
 Specify whether the state imposes a co-payment or similar charge upon waiver participants for waiver services.
 These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
-Select one: - No. The state does not impose a co-payment or similar charge upon participants for waiver services. - O Yes.
+Select one:

+Yes.
 The state imposes a co-payment or similar charge upon participants for one or more waiver services.

 i.
 Co-Pay Arrangement.

 Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):

-Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):

 Nominal deductible

 Coinsurance

 Co-Payment

 Other charge

+Specify:

+Appendix I: Financial Accountability

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5)

+a.
+Co-Payment Requirements.

+ii.
+Participants Subject to Co-pay Charges for Waiver Services.

+Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

+Appendix I: Financial Accountability

+I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (3 of 5)

+= = + + + + + + + + + + + + + +